 Another option to give you complete independence, and help you visit the glacier when others simply can't, is to have your own vehicle as part of a longer drive down Argentina’s Ruta 40 from the Lake District, or across from Chile's Torres del Paine.

-If you prefer not to drive at all, that's also ok - we offer a private-guided tour which shares broadly the same experience.
-Either way, becuase you are visiting out of hours, you can spend the balance of the day absorbing the beautiful scenery and gaining a true first-hand insight into the rural lifestyles which have dictated the ebbs and flows of life down here for centuries...
+If you prefer not to drive at all, that's also ok - we offer a private guided tour which shares broadly the same experience.
+Either way, because you are visiting out of hours, you can spend the balance of the day absorbing the beautiful scenery and gaining a true first-hand insight into the rural lifestyles which have dictated the ebbs and flows of life down here for centuries...

 Stay on a working cattle farm